 The range of choice will astound you.
 You can drop as little as $20 or shell out ten times that amount on exotic woods; it's all up to you.

 One of the most common 1911 upgrades - either aftermarket or as a factory option - is an upgraded grip safety, with the beavertail type being the most popular.
 Some shooters find the standard 1911 grip safety doesn't let them grip as high and tight as they like without giving the shooter a bit of slide or hammer bite.

 A whole lot of firms make them, but the procedure is almost always the same.
-Some fitment will be required, as the beavertail will need to be filed for a flush fit.
+Some fitment will be required, as the pall of the beavertail will need to be filed for a flush fit.
 Don't believe the labels that say "drop in;" they aren't.
-If you don't trust yourself with a rat file, then take your gun to a smith for installation.

 There is a slight catch.
 Beavertail safeties aren't compatible with spur hammers, so getting the safety will require a new hammer to be installed as well, which brings us to